christianbv/Data-Mining-Project/README.md

 binary class variable with 1 for "patient" and 2 for "non-patient".
 One task was to process this data, cluster it with different type of clustering algorithms and check if there might exist a subtype of the disease within the sick patients.

-Furthermore, the data was also used to train different classification algorithms, resulting in different results.
+Furthermore, the data was also used to train different classification algorithms, with various success.